BetaThis is a new service – your feedback will help us to improve it.

 The headline measure (the sustained positive destination rate) shows the percentage of learners staying in education, employment (or both) for at least two terms in the year after they achieved their further education qualification.

 This publication uses matched administrative data from the Longitudinal Education Outcomes (LEO) dataset, linking together learning data with benefits, employment and earnings data to produce statistics on the employment, earnings and learning outcomes of FE learners.
-Work will continue to improve the statistics as knowledge of the underlying data source develops.

-Why do we publish FE outcome-based success measures?
+Why do we publish Further Education Outcomes?

-We publish outcome-based success measures to:
+We publish Further Education Outcomes to:

 provide clear and comparable information on the success of colleges and further education providers in preparing their students for continued education, apprenticeships, or employment